Walter Moser (architect)

-Walter Moser is a Swiss architect.
-Since 1960 he has worked on sixteen new churches and church complexes in the modern sacral style.
-Although he is chiefly known for his work for the Roman Catholic church, he has also worked on a number of secular public buildings and developments, and carried out many renovation and restoration projects on "historical" churches in German-speaking German speaking central and eastern Switzerland.
+Walter Moser (11 April 1931 – 3 April 2023) was a Swiss architect.
+From 1960 he worked on sixteen new churches and church complexes in the modern sacral style.
+Although he was chiefly known for his work for the Roman Catholic church, he also worked on a number of secular public buildings and developments, and carried out many renovation and restoration projects on "historical" churches in German-speaking German speaking central and eastern Switzerland.